JuliaStats/MLBase.jl/docs/source/crossval.rst

          [2,5,7,8,10]
          [1,3,5,6,7]

-.. function:: StratifiedRandomSum(strata, sn, k)
+.. function:: StratifiedRandomSub(strata, sn, k)

     Like ``RandomSub``,  but indexes in each strata (defined by unique values of an iterator `strata`) are distributed approximately equally across the ``k`` subsets.
     ``sn`` should be greater than the number of strata, so that each stratum can be represented in each subset.